aaron1rcl/tvs_regression/README.md

 independent variable eg. because your physical measurements have some degree of random error.
 <br>
 <br>
-A visualisation of EIV regression from the wikipedia page:
+A visualiation of EIV regression from the wikipedia page:
 (https://en.wikipedia.org/wiki/Total_least_squares#/media/File:Total_least_squares.svg)
 <br>
 <br>